Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 But when it comes time to put your bike away for a while, you might not have the luxury of keeping it in a dry, indoor space.
 If your bike must stay outdoors for an extended period of time, it’s important to know your outdoor bike storage options.

 For backyard bike storage a standard garden shed can get the job done.
 If you have one, then maybe you’re all set.
-If not, then fortunately there are more bike-specific solutions out there.
-We’ll go over them here.
+If not, then fortunately there are more outdoor bike storage ideas and solutions out there.
+Let’s find out below.

 3 ways to store your bike outdoors